Museum of the City of New York

 The Museum of the City of New York is committed to fostering

-diverse as New York City and the audiences who are curious about
+as diverse as New York City and audiences who are curious about

 The Museum of the City of New York is an equal opportunity

-for all employees and applicants without unlawful discrimination
+opportunity for all employees and applicants without unlawful

-with respect to age, citizenship status, color, creed, disability,
+discrimination with respect to age, citizenship status, color,

-military status or veteran, national origin, political association,
+expression, marital status, military status or veteran, national

 requirements), sex (including pregnancy, childbirth or related

-all employment decisions, including but not limited to recruitment,
+including but not limited to recruitment, hiring, training,

-lay-off, and termination, and all other terms and conditions of
+termination, and all other terms and conditions of employment.
+The

 governing nondiscrimination in employment which prohibits

-employment or interns, as well as contractors, subcontractors,
+applicants for employment or interns, as well as contractors,